 The risks and deaths attributable to extreme heat event days do not fully capture heat impacts on mortality, as hot days other than extreme heat days are also associated with mortality.
 The Health Department's previous analysis of temperature and mortality relationships examined multiple temperature indicators, including daily maximum temperature and MAX (described above), and these two variables yielded similar model fits[3].
-In the current dataset for May-September 2012-2021, these two variables were also highly correlated (r = 0.99).
 Therefore, given that daily maximum temperature is easily understood and widely reported in the media throughout summer months, we chose this continuous temperature metric for estimating risk and attributable deaths.
-The daily maximum temperature distribution for minimum, 25th percentile, median, 75th percentile, and maximum was 49, 76, 82, 88, and 101°F, respectively, for May-September 2012-2021.

-2.2 Methods and Results
+2.2 Methods